Celebrating an Important Civil Rights Law

 Goals and Breakdown of the ADA

 The ADA has profoundly changed our country: from handicapped stalls to ramps to disabled parking places, the effects of this legislation are constantly apparent.
-Disabilities are also on the rise today, with more public awareness of mental conditions such as autism and mental illness, both of which appear to be increasing in the population.
+Public awareness and public visibility of people with disabilities is becoming more commonplace.
+And with the increase in some conditions such as mental illness and autism, the population of people with disabilities continues to grow.

 People with Disabilities